pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Find all classes that match CLASSNAME-GLOB.

-      Find all classes in the namespace(s) of the target WBEMServer that match the CLASSNAME-GLOB regular expression argument and return the classnames.
+      Find all classes in the namespace(s) of the target WBEM server that match the CLASSNAME-GLOB regular expression argument and return the classnames.
       The CLASSNAME-GLOB argument is required.